The Social Impact Arts Prize 2020 calls for great creative ideas addressing social challenges

 How the arts can drive social change

 The finalists’ work will also be exhibited in Graaff-Reinet at the Jan Rupert Art Centre from April 2020.
-So, if you live in the district, you will also get a chance to see all the entries, which a panel of esteemed international judges voted as finalists.
+So if you live in the district you will get a chance to see all the entries, which a panel of esteemed international judges voted as finalists.

 Keep watching the media for the announcement of the official opening of the finished project in July 2020.
-Then make an occasion for a road trip or a weekend visit, to the fourth oldest town in SA, and be inspired by the friendly people, the breathtaking beauty of mother nature in and around the Valley of Desolation.
+Then take a road trip or a book a weekend visit to the fourth-oldest town in SA, and be inspired by the friendly people and the breathtaking beauty of mother nature in and around the Valley of Desolation.

 Visit https://socialimpactartsprize.org/ for more information.